brianglass/anastasis/files/sun8m.md

 I will give you thanks, O Lord, with my whole heart: I will tell of all your wonders.

-The women who brought spices for the burial heard from the tomb an AngelÂ’s voice: Cease your tears, and bring joy instead of sorrow.
+The women who brought spices for the burial heard from the tomb an Angel’s voice: Cease your tears, and bring joy instead of sorrow.
 Cry aloud in hymns that Christ the Lord has risen, who as God was well-pleased to save the human race.

 Glory.
 Both now.